 You are able to flow from room to room and watch whatever you want.
 You don't have to run cables around your house and use an IR blaster just because you want to watch Sky upstairs, as Sky Q is designed to do exactly that.

 Sky also offers the ability to download content to a tablet to take away and view on the move.
 That means that if you've recorded a film or TV series and you are heading off on your travels, you can transfer that content to your tablet using the Sky Q app.

 Not every recorded programme is available to download and view offline thanks to rights issues, but the vast majority of shows are available.

 More intelligent user interface

-The main interface has everything laid out clearly like Box Sets, Recordings, TV Guide and more down the left with images of content on the right.
+The main interface has everything laid out clearly like On Demand, Recordings, TV Guide and more down the left with images of content on the right.